pawp81/PBI_OATP/README.md

     - IsAzureSQLServer: set to true if storage location is Azure SQL Server.
     - NoAAD (optional, not recommended for the 1st run) skip Azure AD part of the script that collects information about the users from Azure AD.

+3. During first run of the script or if no files are found in the folder specified by -csvDirPath, you will be prompted for the number of days threats data should be collected from.
+Maximum number of days is **10**.

 ### example for CSV storage and no MFA

 ```.\ATPReportingPS.ps1 -csvDirPath "c:\EOPATPReporting\csv\" -userFilePath "c:\EOPATPReporting\userAzureADdetails.csv"```